Wells & Water Quality

 Permits are required for the installation of all new and repair on site water wells.
 Proper well construction is a critical step to prevent contamination during the life of the well.
 Prior to the issuance of a permit, the site must be evaluated to ensure that it meets all the requirements of the Ottawa County Environmental Health Code.
 Access this service by completing the request online, by downloading and following the instructions on the form, or by visiting one of our offices.

 All unused wells must be properly abandoned to prevent groundwater aquifer contamination.
 Call the Ottawa County Department of Public Health, Environmental Health Division at (616) 393-5645 for information regarding the requirements and plugging information.

 The program provides plan reviews, inspections and licensing to ensure all public swimming pools are maintained in a safe and sanitary condition.
 For questions, contact the Ottawa County Department of Public Health Environmental Health Division to (616) 393-5645.
 The following information may also be helpful:

-- The Michigan DEQ Pools information
+- The Michigan EGLE Pools information

 - Swimming pool operation report form